 March 2010 all staff were in serviced on the Customer Service training presentation either through staff meetings or online.
 Ongoing equity work to build capacity around "equity lens" (including Equity and Inclusion Training on June 20/12) April 26, 2013 - Online Accessibility Awareness Training for Principals, VPs, Teachers, CYCs, EAs and ECEs November 12, 2013 - Online Accessibility Training for all staff regarding the Integrated Accessibility Standard (Regulation 191/11) and on Human Rights Code provisions regarding disabilities).
 Review and update Human Resources procedures and practices with regard to recruitment, job accommodations, individual accommodation plans, return to work, performance appraisal, career or professional development.
-Technical Ensure that website is accessible to people who Enroll I.T. staff in courses on accessible website design Persons with disabilities can access school board website Commenced work in Jan 2004 - ongoing I.T.
-In early 2017, the Board introduced the "Read and Write" software program across the system.
-This program is an easy-to-use toolbar to make documents, files and web pages more accessible. use screen- reading software and/or hire external consultant to Dogia Website Read&Write is marketed as a confidence booster for students who require support with their reading and writing.
+Technical Ensure that Enroll I.T. staff Persons with Commenced I.T.
+In early 2017, the Board introduced the "Read and website is in courses on disabilities can work in Jan Write" software program across the system.
+This accessible to accessible access school 2004 - ongoing program is an easy-to-use toolbar to make people who website design board website documents, files and web pages more accessible. use screen- and/or hire Read&Write is marketed as a confidence booster reading external for students who require support with their software consultant to reading and writing.
 It further supports English

 make changes Language Learners, as well as students with

-Learning Disabilities.
+make changes Learning Disabilities.
 From hearing emails or

 documents read out loud to text prediction,

 picture dictionaries and summary highlighters,

 Read&Write is focused on supporting everyday

 literacy tasks.

 All staff and students have access to Read&Write,

 which supports both text to speech and speech to

 text, for ease of access.
 Read&Write is available

 across all platforms.

-as as an provinci

 HCDSB Internet site has Google Translate

 capability.

 Ensure that the content on the websites are

 presented in the clearest, most concise methods.

 For the most part, the Board website is readable

 by screen readers.

-1,

 Review Board and school websites to access level

 of accessibility.
 Ensure that new sites and web

 contents on these sites meet WCAG 2.1, Level A

 standards.

 HCDSB started using office 365 platform for

 various applications.
 This makes board's digital

 environment more inclusive as accessibility

 capabilities are built in to Office 365.

-Dartnered with LEADNIStude in 2017 to

-Partnered with LEARNStyle, in 2017 to support students with SEA claims and the
+Partnered with LEARNStyle, in 2017 to

-Support students with SEA claims and the
+support students with SEA claims and the

-staff and parents supporting them, by increasing their knowledge around supportive programs for students with varying identifications • Partnered with LEARNStyle to support STC/Lifeskills/CLC teachers in using technology to support their SEA students SEA supported the addition of an Assistive Technology Speech Language Pathologist (AT SLP) to support staff and students using augmentative communication devices Increase the use of technology through SEA to support communication - specifically iPads to support expressive/receptive language development and to support voice output Boardmaker online has enhanced ability of all staff to create visuals to support students who have receptive language difficulties Core communication boards available in classrooms and on playgrounds to support children with complex communication needs be able to communicate across environments
+staff and parents supporting them, by increasing their knowledge around supportive programs for students with varying identifications Partnered with LEARNStyle to support STC/Lifeskills/CLC teachers in using technology to support their SEA students SEA supported the addition of an Assistive Technology Speech Language Pathologist (AT SLP) to support staff and students using augmentative communication devices Increase the use of technology through SEA to support communication - specifically iPads to support expressive/receptive language development and to support voice output Boardmaker online has enhanced ability of all staff to create visuals to support students who have receptive language difficulties Core communication boards available in classrooms and on playgrounds to support children with complex communication needs be able to communicate across environments